 Are there any ways to avoid speech recognition inaccuracies?

-While there are obvious limitations to voice recognition software, there are some settings and hardware decisions that can be made in effort to receive the most accurate responses as possible.
+While there are obvious limitations to voice recognition software, there are some settings and hardware decisions that can be made in an effort to receive the most accurate responses possible.
 One of the most important factors in achieving accurate and concise speech recognition output is headset microphone quality.
-A high end headset will pick up inputs in a more effective manner than a lower end headset.
+A high-end headset will pick up inputs in a more effective manner than a lower-end headset.
 What’s more, many computer settings now allow users to partake in voice training for speech recognition programs.
 This training will allow your computer to get a better understanding of the personalized ways in which you speak as opposed to only matching your inputs against a vast database.
 Many smartphones also come with features that make using speech recognition much easier.